scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 There is also a table that maps counties to their constituent MSAs.
 Note that blockgroups are not exposed directly, but are accessible as part of the ACS and EJSCREEN data.
 If the dataset exists in the `DataStore` path, it will be loaded from disk, otherwise it will be streamed from S3 (provided an internet connection is available).
-The geosnap `io` module (aliased here as `gio`) has a set of functions for creating datasets for different geographic regions and different time scales, as well as functions that store remote datasets to disk for repeated use
+The geosnap `io` module (aliased here as `gio`) has a set of functions for creating datasets for different geographic regions and different time scales, as well as functions that store remote datasets to disk for repeated use.

 #### Environment